seanbreckenridge/malexport/README.md

 ```

 If you want exact dates, I'd recommend using the `xml` export, as theres some estimation that has to done for the `list` export since the dates aren't absolute (e.g. `04-09-20` could be `2020` or `1920`

+`malexport parse forum -u yourUsername` extracts posts made by your user to JSON